dmorison799-beep/modernize-legacy-cobol-app--V1/README.md

 - Basic understanding of programming concepts.
 - Basic understanding of the COBOL programming language.
-- GitHub Copilot or GitHub Copilot Chat installed in your IDE or GitHub Codespace.
+- Devin or Devin Chat installed in your IDE or GitHub Codespace.

 ## Setup the development environment

-### Option 1: Use an IDE that supports GitHub Copilot
+### Option 1: Use an IDE that supports Devin

-- IDE options for both GitHub Copilot and Copilot Chat:
+- IDE options for both Devin and Copilot Chat:
   - <img src="images/ide-vscode.png" alt="Visual Studio Code" width="20"/> Visual Studio Code
   - <img src="images/ide-vs.png" alt="Visual Studio" width="20"/> Visual Studio
   - <img src="images/ide-jetbrains.png" alt="JetBrains IDE" width="20"/> JetBrains IDE

 #### For Visual Studio Code

-- Install the GitHub Copilot and GitHub Copilot Chat extensions for Visual Studio Code.
+- Install the Devin and Devin Chat extensions for Visual Studio Code.
 - Install the COBOL extension for Visual Studio Code.

 ### Option 2: Use a GitHub codespace